MiDataInt/mdi-web-server/README.md

 HPC data analysis pipelines and interactive R Shiny data visualization applications within a standardized design and implementation interface.

+Data analysis in the MDI is separated into
+[two stages of code execution](https://midataint.github.io/docs/analysis-flow/) called Stage 1 HPC **pipelines** and Stage 2 web applications (i.e., **apps**).
+Collectively, pipelines and apps are referred to as **tools**.
+Please read the [MDI documentation](https://midataint.github.io/) for more information.

 ## Repository contents

-Data analysis in the MDI is logically separated into [two stages of code execution](https://midataint.github.io/docs/analysis-flow/) called Stage 1 HPC **pipelines** and Stage 2 web applications (i.e., **apps**).
-Collectively, pipelines and apps are referred to as **tools**.

 This is the repository for the **MDI apps public server**.
 It will help you create a publicly addressable web server to run the MDI web page with secure access, e.g., on an Amazon Web Services instance.
 It does this by providing scripts to build and run a series of Docker containers.

-You do not need this repository to run the MDI on your local computer or on a remote server via SSH, only if you wish to have a web page running the MDI at a permanent URL such as 'johndoelab.org'.
-Please read the [MDI documentation](https://midataint.github.io/) for more information.

 ## General Description